 Note The ARM Compiler toolchain does not support floating-point exception trapping for AArch64 targets.
-Note The following functionality requires a floating-r point model that supports exceptions.
-In ARM Compiler 6 this is enabled by default, and is disabled by a rmclang command-line options such as -ffast-math.
+The following functionality requires a floating-point model that supports exceptions.
+6 this is enabled by default, and is disabled by armclang command-line options such

-The types fenv_t and fexcept_t are not defined by C99 to be anything in particular.
+The types fenv\t and fexcept\t are not defined by C99 to be anything in particular.
 The ARM compiler defines them both to be the same structure type.